AndersDeath/diary2/000-current.md

 # 08 February - Wednesday - Yerevan - 132 day of immigration

 I feel not so good today.
 This night was so cold and I am under the weather unfortunately.
 Despite this fact I am still in the middle of preparations to Uber interview.
+It'll be hard I suppose, but this preparations will be very useful for future looking for a job.